maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Each dimension of an array has a lower bound of zero and an upper bound set to the supplied *nexp*.
 That means there are more entries in the array than would appear at first glance.
 For instance, `DIM A(10)` creates an array with 11 entries, while `DIM M(6,3)` creates one with 28 entries.

 In those dialects descending from HP, string arrays are actually arrays of single characters.
 In Atari BASIC, for instance, `DIM A$(100)` is not making an array of 101 strings but a single string with up to 100 characters.
 In most such dialects, there is no way to make an array of strings, which can make some programs difficult to construct.
 Later dialects, like ANSI Full BASIC, use an alternate syntax that allows for real string arrays as well as the "slicing" syntax of HP's model.
+RetroBASIC normally assumes a `DIM` on a string is defining an array, but this can be changed by turning on slicing with the `--slicing` command line switch, in which case `DIM`s follow the HP pattern.

 #### Examples: